hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-eece.html.md

 # Configuring GitLab EE and CE Access

-These instructions are for using an on-premise installation of GitLab Enterprise Edition (EE) or GitLab Community Edition (CE) for Terraform Enterprise (TFE)'s VCS features.
+These instructions are for using an on-premise installation of GitLab Enterprise Edition (EE) or GitLab Community Edition (CE) for Terraform Cloud's VCS features.
 [GitLab.com has separate instructions,](./gitlab-com.html) as do the [other supported VCS providers.](./index.html)

-Connecting TFE to your VCS involves five steps:
+Connecting Terraform Cloud to your VCS involves five steps:

-On your VCS | On TFE
+On your VCS | On Terraform Cloud
 --|--
-Register your TFE organization as a new app.
+Register your Terraform Cloud organization as a new app.
 Get ID and key. | &nbsp;
-&nbsp; | Tell TFE how to reach VCS, and provide ID and key.
+&nbsp; | Tell Terraform Cloud how to reach VCS, and provide ID and key.
 Get callback URL.
 Provide callback URL. | &nbsp;
 &nbsp; | Request VCS access.
 Approve access request. | &nbsp;

 The rest of this page explains the on-premise GitLab versions of these steps.

-~> **Important:** TFE needs to contact your GitLab instance during setup and during normal operation.
-For the SaaS version of TFE, this means GitLab must be internet-accessible; for private installs of TFE, you must have network connectivity between your TFE and GitLab instances.
+~> **Important:** Terraform Cloud needs to contact your GitLab instance during setup and during normal operation.
+For the SaaS version of Terraform Cloud, this means GitLab must be internet-accessible; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and GitLab instances.

 -> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
-This requires using TFE's API.
+This requires using Terraform Cloud's API.
 For details, see [the OAuth Clients API page](../api/oauth-clients.html).

--> **Version Note:** TFE supports GitLab versions 9.0 and newer.
-HashiCorp does not test older versions of GitLab with TFE, and they might not work as expected.
+-> **Version Note:** Terraform Cloud supports GitLab versions 9.0 and newer.
+HashiCorp does not test older versions of GitLab with Terraform Cloud, and they might not work as expected.
 Also note that, although we do not deliberately remove support for versions that have reached end of life (per the [GitLab Support End of Life Policy](https://docs.gitlab.com/ee/policy/maintenance.html#patch-releases)), our ability to resolve customer issues with end of life versions might be limited.

 ## Step 1: On GitLab, Create a New Application

-1. Open your GitLab instance in your browser and log in as whichever account you want TFE to act as.
+1. Open your GitLab instance in your browser and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

-    ~> **Important:** The account you use for connecting TFE **must have admin (master) access** to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.
-Do not create the application as an administrative application not owned by a user; TFE needs user access to repositories to create webhooks and ingress configurations.
+    ~> **Important:** The account you use for connecting Terraform Cloud **must have admin (master) access** to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.
+Do not create the application as an administrative application not owned by a user; Terraform Cloud needs user access to repositories to create webhooks and ingress configurations.

     ~> **Important**: In GitLab CE or EE 10.6 and up, you may also need to enable **Allow requests to the local network from hooks and services** on the "Outbound requests" section inside the Admin area under Settings (`/admin/application_settings`).
 Refer to [the GitLab documentation](https://docs.gitlab.com/ee/security/webhooks.html) for details.